Alternating minimization algorithms for graph regularized tensor completion: Introduction

 \section{Introduction}

-In the literature on low-rank matrix completion, the matrix nuclear norm is proven~\cite{candes2009exact,recht2010guaranteed} to be a convex relaxation of the matrix rank that guarantees exact solutions to the corresponding rank-constrained problem in some specific circumstances and has been used in various matrix rank-constrained problems~\cite{Mazumder2010} such as matrix completion.
-Generalized from this matrix relaxation, several works~\cite{gandy2011tensor,liu2012tensor,shi2013guarantees,yang2013fixed} extended the nuclear norm-based regularization to the \revv{completion} of partially observed \revv{tensors (also known as multidimensional arrays)}.
-Liu et al.~\cite{liu2009tensor} first introduced an extension of nuclear norm to the low-rank tensor completion (LRTC) problem and later defined the nuclear norm of a tensor as a convex combination of nuclear norms of its unfolding matrices in~\cite{liu2012tensor}.
-For a given tensor $\mathcal{T}\in\mathbb{R}^{m_{1}\times\ldots\times m_{k}}$, its low-rank tensor completion model is as follows,
+Matrix and tensor (also known as multidimensional arrays) completion arise in many areas such as signal processing for EEG data~\cite{morup2006parallel} and MRI (magnetic resonance imaging)~\cite{banco2016sampling}, \revn{genetic} data analysis \cite{li2021imputation} and image and video restoration~\cite{bertalmio2000image,liu2012tensor}.
+In these applications, the data matrix or data tensor is often only partially observed, undersampled, or sampled with noise; matrix or tensor completion is an abstraction of the problem of recovering such data.
+While it is unlikely to recover the missing data if the hidden matrix or tensor is unstructured, it is shown that matrix completion can indeed be solved when the hidden matrix has a low rank~\cite{candes2009exact,recht2010guaranteed}, and instead of the matrix rank, the matrix nuclear norm is a convex relaxation that guarantees exact solutions to the low-rank matrix completion problem~\cite{Mazumder2010}.
+Generalizing from the matrix case to the tensor case, several works~\cite{gandy2011tensor,liu2012tensor} extended the matrix nuclear norm-based regularization to the tensor completion problem.
+Liu et al.~\cite{liu2009tensor} introduced an extension of the matrix nuclear norm to the low-rank tensor completion (LRTC) problem and later defined the nuclear norm of a tensor as a convex combination of nuclear norms of its unfolding matrices~\cite{liu2012tensor}.
+Given an $k$-th order tensor $\mathcal{T}\in\mathbb{R}^{m_{1}\times\ldots\times m_{k}}$, the nuclear norm-based tensor completion model is as follows,